 - Botox injections

 If you have facial palsy that was caused by neck or head cancer, there may be options to restore higher function to the facial muscles and improve your appearance.
 Contact Dr. Rosenberg to discuss the treatment options that are available in your circumstance.
-You may be able to restore your smile and facial expressions with advanced treatment options at his offices in NYC and Staten Island.
+You may be able to restore your smile and facial expressions with advanced treatment options at his offices in NYC and Upper East Side.